homearanya/testing-site/src/content/articles/what-is-vuukle-part-2.md

   - is
   - vuukle
 shortDescription: >-
-  Vuukle is world’s top custom user engagement and commenting platform for enterprise sites and blogs.
+  Vuukle is worlds top custom user engagement and commenting platform for enterprise sites and blogs.
 ---
 Vuukle is world’s top custom user engagement and commenting platform for enterprise sites and blogs.
 Using it you can **increase user engagement**, **increase traffic** and **increase website revenue**.